 - a.
-John had students, who (by the way) were competent. - b. #John didn't have students, who (by the way) were competent - c. #None of my colleagues had students, who (by the way) were competent. - In (4), the property λx . x ensured that x had competent students has the at-issue entailment λx . x had competent students, hence the positive inference we obtain in (4)a, which disappears in the negative environments in (4)b and (4)c. - By contrast, in (5), the property λx . x knew that x had competent students triggers a presupposition λx . x had competent students.
-A hallmark of presuppositions is that they 'project' out of the scope of negation, as seen in (5)b, and yield universal positive inferences when they are triggered in the scope
+John had students, who (by the way) were competent. - b. #John didn't have students, who (by the way) were competent - c. #None of my colleagues had students, who (by the way) were competent.

+• In (4), the property $\lambda x$ . x ensured that x had competent students has the at-issue entailment $\lambda x$ . x had competent students, hence the positive inference we obtain in (4)a, which disappears in the negative environments in (4)b and (4)c.

+• By contrast, in (5), the property $\lambda x$ . x knew that x had competent students triggers a presupposition $\lambda x$ . x had competent students.
+A hallmark of presuppositions is that they 'project' out of the scope of negation, as seen in (5)b, and yield universal positive inferences when they are triggered in the scope of none-type quantifiers, as seen in (5)c (see Chemla 2009 for experimental data).
+More generally, presuppositions have a characteristic projection behavior that sets them apart from other inferences, although there are debates about how unified the class of presupposition triggers really is (Tonhauser et al. 2013), and why presuppositions display the projection behavior they do (see for instance Beaver and Geurts 2011 and Schlenker to appear a for surveys).
+In addition, presuppositions are often taken to have a particular epistemic status: they must follow from what the speaker and addressee take for

-5 In simple cases, nothing is lost in this way because Schlenker 2009 shows that, modulo some technical assumptions, standard results of dynamic semantics are derived by this procedure.
+$^{5}$ In simple cases, nothing is lost in this way because Schlenker 2009 shows that, modulo some technical assumptions, standard results of dynamic semantics are derived by this procedure.
 But the algorithm developed in Schlenker 2009 will allow us to derive predictions for some non-standard cases - notably, embedding under factive expressions such as be unaware that, where we will need to compute the local context of the embedded clause.

-of none-type quantifiers, as seen in (5)c (see Chemla 2009 for experimental data).
-More generally, presuppositions have a characteristic projection behavior that sets them apart from other inferences, although there are debates about how unified the class of presupposition triggers really is (Tonhauser et al. 2013), and why presuppositions display the projection behavior they do (see for instance Beaver and Geurts 2011 and Schlenker to appear a for surveys).
-In addition, presuppositions are often taken to have a particular epistemic status: they must follow from what the speaker and addressee take for granted, i.e. from the 'Context Set'.
+granted, i.e. from the 'Context Set'.
 (In the accounts of Heim 1983 and Schlenker 2009, it makes no difference whether a presupposition is also part of the at-issue component of an expression, as rules of presupposition projection would make this component redundant.
 This is also the view we will take in this piece, although there are theories in which this is not the case, e.g. Sudo 2012, 2014.)

-- Finally, in (6)a, the appositive relative clause triggers the inference that John had competent students.
+• Finally, in (6)a, the appositive relative clause triggers the inference that John had competent students.
 But the appositive is degraded in the negative environments in (6)b-c.
 Why this is so is debated.
 One standard view (due to Potts 2005) is that the meanings of appositive relative clauses, called 'supplements', cannot interact scopally with logical operators.
 Since in our examples the appositive clause modifies a narrow scope indefinite, this yields deviance.
-An alternative view is that, in some cases at least, appositive relative clauses attach to the matrix level, and that the relative pronoun who has in this case the semantics of (E-type) they with the result that the appositive is deviant for the same reason as the second clauses are in the discourses in (7) (see for instance Schlenker 2010b, 2013, which analyzes supplements within a generalization of presupposition theory). - (7) a.
-John didn't have students_i. #They_i were competent. - b.
-None of my colleagues had students, . #They, were competent.
+An alternative view is that, in some cases at least, appositive relative clauses attach to the matrix level, and that the relative pronoun who has in this case the semantics of (E-type) they - with the result that the appositive is deviant for the same reason as the second clauses are in the discourses in (7) (see for instance Schlenker 2010b, 2013, which analyzes supplements within a generalization of presupposition theory).

+(7) a.
+John didn't have studentsi. #Theyi were competent.

+b.
+None of my colleagues had studentsi. #Theyi were competent.